Minh-Nguyen521/Chat-App/README.md

 # Chat page <br>

+# How to use

-# Change IP to your IP Adress
+Change IP App.js to your IP
+Run frontend `npm start`
+Run backend `go run main.go`